Bellevue 600

 Bellevue 600 is a future high-rise office building developed by Amazon in Bellevue, Washington, United States.
-It began construction in 2021 and is scheduled to be completed in 2024.
+It began construction in 2021 and is scheduled to be completed in 2025.
 The 43-story, 600 ft building would join 555 Tower as the tallest building in Bellevue.
-The project is located in Downtown Bellevue at the intersection of Northeast 6th Street and 110th Avenue Northeast, adjacent to the Bellevue Transit Center and a future Link light rail station.
+The project is located in Downtown Bellevue at the intersection of Northeast 6th Street and 110th Avenue Northeast, adjacent to the Bellevue Transit Center and its Bellevue Downtown Link light rail station.
 A second phase would construct a 27-story tower to the west, replacing an existing office building.